Meet Two UP

 WCU to get $2.5M grant for UP Program (Oct.
 2010)

 The WCU UP Program began as an idea in a graduate-level class taught by Dr. David Westling addressing inclusive programs and services for individuals with disabilities beyond high school.
 A student in the class, Kelly Kelley, took the idea of the program and worked with Westling to make the program a reality at WCU.
-A pilot program began in fall 2007 with one participant, Michael Beasley.
+A pilot program began in fall 2007 with one student, Michael Beasley.

-The pilot program expanded to include another participant, Gary Small.
+The pilot program expanded to include another student, Gary Small.
 Michael Beasley received the first UP Certificate of Accomplishment in spring 2009.
 Gary Small received the second UP Certificate of Accomplishment in spring 2010.

-The UP Program received a three-year, $100,000 grant from the Walmart Foundation School-to-Community Transition Project in collaboration with the Arc of Haywood County to serve four participants, connecting them to more than 80 WCU student volunteers and dedicated UP Faculty and Staff.
+The UP Program received a three-year, $100,000 grant from the Walmart Foundation School-to-Community Transition Project in collaboration with the Arc of Haywood County to serve four students, connecting them to more than 80 WCU student volunteers and dedicated UP Faculty and Staff.

-The UP Program received a five-year, $2.5 million federal grant through the Office of Postsecondary Education to serve as a model demonstration program and serve eight participants and create satellite programs at community colleges and universities across North Carolina.
+The UP Program received a five-year, $2.5 million federal grant through the Office of Postsecondary Education to serve as a model demonstration program and serve eight students and create satellite programs at community colleges and universities across North Carolina.

 In May, 2012, Corey Hambrick, Aaron Hoefs, Anna-Grace Davis, and Elizabeth Pritchett graduated from WCU with a UP Certificate of Accomplishment.

 In May, 2013, Anna Joyner, Lexie Kurrimbukus, and David Maennle participated in an inclusive graduation ceremony in WCU's Ramsey Center.
 All three met the necessary requirements to earn the UP Certificate of Accomplishment.